Guide to Radiocarbon Sampling

 Plastic Bags

-The air- and water-tight conditions a plastic bag can create can foster the growth of bacteria, mold, and fungi that can physically degrade the material and introduce modern carbon contamination.
+The air- and water-tight conditions a plastic bag can create may foster growth of bacteria, mold, and fungi that can physically degrade the material and introduce modern carbon contamination.
 As with cellulose, standard ABA treatments will not necessarily remove this contamination.
 Allow moist samples to air dry as soon as you can get them into a protected environment.
-Wet samples (e.g. from a lake core or bog deposit) are best kept submerged in a vial with distilled water until they can be dried.
+Wet samples (e.g. from a lake core or bog deposit) are best kept submerged in a vial with distilled water until they can be dried in a controlled setting.

 Sampling in the Lab and in Museums